davegiles/salt-workshop/docs/grains/README.md

     - zmqversion
  ```

-If we want to see the values of the grains as well, we can use items command on the grains module.
-The output is fairly long and I have truncated it and pasted it here:
+If we want to see the values of the grains as well, we can use the `items`
+function on the `grains` module.
+The output is fairly long, so I have truncated
+it here:

 ```
-sudo salt '*1*' grains.items
+$ sudo salt '*1*' grains.items
-1.sagent.learn.com:
+1.sminion.learn.com:
     ----------
     SSDs:
     biosreleasedate: